 - Matt (MNIT Business Analyst): “When we started putting MNIT stories in Jira it was great to be able to show our work alongside that of GWW.”

 Scum recommends five team check ins during a sprint.
 (For more about Scrum meetings, see our blog on How to Get the Most Out of Scrum Meetings.)
-Our team agreed to condense three of the five meetings into one, so we have Standups every day, then a Sprint Demo and a Sprint Retro/Planning/Backlog Grooming meeting near the end of each sprint.
+Our team agreed to condense three of the five meetings to result in the following meetings for each sprint:

 Naturally, each sprint begins at the end of the previous sprint, so we combined the Sprint Retro with Backlog Grooming and Planning for the next sprint.